TolikPylypchuk/KeyboardSwitch/README.md

 Press _Start_.

 That's it!
 You're ready to use Keyboard Switch in it's basic configuration.
 There's a big chance you won't need to configure it further.
-But if you do, the you can read more [in the docs](https://docs.keyboardswitch.tolik.io/).
+But if you do, the you can read more [in the docs](https://docs.keyboardswitch.tolik.io).

 To switch text forward, select the text, and press _Ctrl+Shift_ twice.
 To switch it backward, press _Ctrl+Alt+Shift_ twice instead.

-### macOS

-macOS support is in progress, and will be available in version 4.1, so stay tuned.

 ## Supported Platforms